Cruikshanks/mac-setup/README.md

 ### System Preferences > General

-- Tick `Use dark menu bar and Dock`
+- Select `Dark` appearance
 - Click in the scroll bar to `Jump to the spot that's clicked`

 ## Base installations

 Core stuff I install which also supports getting other things loaded and/or setup.
+To save time when doing these all in one go you can skip the `brew update` that happens with each `brew install`.

+Just call `export HOMEBREW_NO_AUTO_UPDATE=1` in the terminal session you are using to run all your installs.

 - [Homebrew](https://brew.sh/) `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-- [Homebrew cask](https://caskroom.github.io/) `brew tap caskroom/cask`
-  - [Homebrew cask versions](https://github.com/caskroom/homebrew-versions) `brew tap caskroom/versions`
 - [Avira antivirus](https://www.avira.com/) `brew cask install avira-antivirus`
 - [Google Chrome](https://www.google.com/chrome/index.html) `brew cask install google-chrome`
 - [Firefox](https://www.mozilla.org/en-GB/firefox/new/) `brew cask install firefox`